killianobrien/slides/project-talk/planning-referencing.md

 * [Endnote](http://libguides.mmu.ac.uk/refguide) -- software for managing citations and reference lists which integrates with Microsoft Word and other software -- link to MMU library help.

 * [LaTeX and BibTeX](http://en.wikibooks.org/wiki/LaTeX/Bibliography_Management)
+	- LaTeX has a default embedded system for handling referencing using numeric citations.
+	- The LaTeX ``natbib`` package can modify the embedded system to be author-date.
+	- BibTeX is a more sophisticated and flexible approach that builds a database of references.